beginning of content

 What are thyroid function tests?

 Thyroid function tests are used to check for thyroid problems.
-The tests measure the amount of thyroid stimulating hormone (TSH), thyroxine (T4), and triiodothyronine (T3) in your blood.
+These tests measure your blood levels of:

 The pituitary gland in your brain makes TSH and sends it to your thyroid gland.
-TSH controls the production of thyroid hormones.
+TSH controls the production of thyroid hormones T3 and T4.

 TSH is usually tested first.
-The combination of a TSH test and tests for the thyroid hormones T3 and T4 is known as a thyroid function test (TFT).
+If your results are outside of the normal range (too high or too low), your doctor may request tests for T3 and T4.
+A test that checks your levels of TSH, T3 and T4 is known as a thyroid function test (TFT).

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-Tell your doctor if you are taking any medicine, especially medicine for thyroid disorders.
+Tell your doctor if you are taking any medicines or supplements, especially medicine for thyroid problems.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.